home-assistant/addons/zwave/DOCS.md

 Only change this in case you are using multiple instances on the same MQTT server.

+### Option `config_dir` (optional)

+Set the path to the Device Database.

+To tweak configs in Device Database, or to test new configs, set to a directory under `/config`.
+The latest Device Database will be automatically fetched to this directory by ozwdaemon.

+Defaults to `/data/ozw/config`

+### Option `user_dir` (optional)

+Change the path where Network Specific Cache/Config Files are stored.

+Set to a path under `/config` to make the Cache/Config files persistant and editable.
+This is helpful to tweak ozwcache_*.xml and to save node name persistantly (if the device doesn't support node name).

+Defaults to `/data/ozw/config`

 ## Accessing the ozw-admin application

 The add-on allows you to access the underlying ozw-admin application running